IMFTool/IMFTool/README.md

 > `WIN_CODESIGN_OPTIONS`: Options passed to [signtool](https://learn.microsoft.com/de-de/dotnet/framework/tools/signtool-exe#sign-command-options).
 Each option must be separated by a `;` e.g.: `/n;MyCodeSigningCert;/fd;SHA256;/t;http://timestamp.digicert.com`

-Then provide the `sign_env` profile as an additional host profile to the conan command besides the MinGW host profile (remove MinGW host profile if MinGW is not used):
+Then provide the `sign_env` profile as an additional host profile to the conan command besides the MinGW host profile (replace MinGW host profile with the `default` profile if MinGW is not used):

 ```bash
 conan create ./ -pr:h=hostProfiles/windowsMinGW.profile -pr:h=sign_env --build missing